Waxing & Sugaring

 When using: test a small area first.
 Some people are more sensitive than others.
-The ingredients in the formula also dissolves dead skin cells, which can result in ingrown hairs.
+The formula’s ingredients also dissolve dead skin cells, which can result in ingrown hairs.
 It can burn your skin, which has a pH of 4.5–5.5, even if you use them as intended.
 Allergic reactions may include swelling, welt formation, rash, hives, difficulty breathing and dizziness.

-A trusted source of FDA’s Office of Cosmetics and Colors says it has received reports of “burns, blisters, stinging, itchy rashes, and skin peeling associated with depilatories.
-It can take a few days for redness, rawness, or stinging to show up.
+A trusted source of FDA’s Office of Cosmetics and Colours says it has received reports of “burns, blisters, stinging, itchy rashes, and skin peeling associated with depilatories.
+Redness, rawness, or stinging can take a few days to show up.

-The chemicals in depilatories include ingredients like sodium thioglycolate, calcium thioglycolate, and strontium sulfide, which break down the protein bonds of the hair.
+The depilatories’ chemicals include sodium thioglycolate, calcium thioglycolate, and strontium sulphide, which break down the hair’s protein bonds.

-Do not use products such as glycolic, retinol, exfoliating acids, scrubs three days before applying a depilatory cream.
-Do not resume use of these products, until three days have passed, after a depilatory has been applied.
+Do not use glycolic, retinol, exfoliating acids, or scrubs three days before applying a depilatory cream.
+Only resume these products three days after a depilatory cream application.

 The depilatory cream does not enter the hair shaft.
-A depilatory cream is similar to shaving, the only difference being there is no blade.
-The results may last longer since the depth of action is a bit deeper than with shaving.
-The speed of regrowth will also vary from one person to another as well as their hair growth cycle.
+A depilatory cream is similar to shaving, the only difference being that there is no blade.
+The results may last longer since the depth of action is more profound than shaving.
+The regrowth speed will also vary from person to person and their hair growth cycle.

-Don't use the body formulas on your face, they have a higher concentration of chemicals to remove the hair than the facial depilatories.
-Hydrated hair is easier to remove than dry hair, since it’s harder and takes longer to dissolve.
+Please don’t use the body formulas on your face.
+They have more chemicals to remove the hair than the facial depilatories.
+Hydrated hair is easier to remove than dry hair since it’s harder and takes longer to dissolve.